Grothendieck-Verdier functors: Introduction

+If \(U\) is conservative and admits a Frobenius form, then \(\cC\) is a Grothendieck--Verdier category with dualizing object \(K\). \end{liftingthm}

+This lifting theorem suggests the following definition, which gives the paper its title and, to the best of our knowledge, is new.

+\textit{\textbf{Grothendieck--Verdier functors}}.
+A \emph{Grothendieck--Verdier (GV) functor} (Definition~\ref{def: GV-functor}) is a lax monoidal functor between Grothendieck--Verdier categories equipped with a Frobenius form relative to the dualizing objects.

-More informally, GV-functors are multi-object generalizations of Frobenius algebras, just as lax monoidal functors generalize unital associative algebras: a GV-Frobenius algebra in the sense of \cite{fuchs2024grothendieckverdier, DeS} is exactly a GV-functor from the terminal category.
-On the level of categories, Frobenius-type structures also arise: GV-categories can be viewed as categorified Frobenius algebras; see \cite{QuantumCatStreetDay, star-autonomoFrob, CyclicFramedLittleDisk}.
+Conceptually, GV-functors may be viewed as multi-object generalizations of Frobenius algebras.
+Indeed, just as lax monoidal functors generalize unital associative algebras, a GV-Frobenius algebra in the sense of \cite{fuchs2024grothendieckverdier, DeS} is exactly a GV-functor from the terminal category.
+In a similar vein, GV-categories themselves can be regarded as categorified Frobenius algebras; see \cite{QuantumCatStreetDay, star-autonomoFrob, CyclicFramedLittleDisk}.

-\textbf{\textit{A $2$-equivalence.}} Frobenius algebras in a monoidal category admit two equivalent characterizations: as algebras equipped with a Frobenius form, or as algebras endowed with a compatible coalgebra structure.
-We extend this equivalence to the doctrine of GV-categories and GV-functors: Let $\mathsf{GV}$ be the $(2,1)$-category of GV-categories, GV-functors, and their morphisms (Definition~\ref{def: morphism of GV-functors}).
-Let $\mathsf{LDN}$ be the $(2,1)$-category of linearly distributive categories with negation (Definition~\ref{def: LD-category with negation}), Frobenius linearly distributive functors (Definition~\ref{def: Frobenius LD-functor}), and their morphisms (Definition~\ref{def: morphism of Frob LD-functors}); see also \cite{WDC,DeS}.
+\textbf{\textit{A \(2\)-equivalence.}} Frobenius algebras in a monoidal category admit two equivalent characterizations: as algebras equipped with a Frobenius form, or as algebras endowed with a compatible coalgebra structure.
+We extend this equivalence to the doctrine of GV-categories and GV-functors: Let \(\mathsf{GV}\) be the \((2,1)\)-category of GV-categories, GV-functors, and their morphisms (Definition~\ref{def: morphism of GV-functors}).
+Let \(\mathsf{LDN}\) be the \((2,1)\)-category of linearly distributive categories with negation (Definition~\ref{def: LD-category with negation}), Frobenius linearly distributive functors (Definition~\ref{def: Frobenius LD-functor}), and their morphisms (Definition~\ref{def: morphism of Frob LD-functors}); see also \cite{WDC,DeS}.